 Audience, Intent & Authority

-The first step to writing content is to determine your target audience and their user intent.
-Understanding who you are addressing and what their needs are will give direction and organization to your writing.
+The first step to writing content is determining your target audience and user intent.
+Understanding who you are addressing and their needs will give direction and organization to your writing.

 It is often helpful to ask yourself: